Promoting Equality, Diversity & Inclusion

 The PSA EDI Working Group has been established to uphold values of equality, diversity and inclusion in the profession and in all of our teaching and research activities.
 The group will not only scrutinize policies and practices within the PSA, but also it provides a forum through which to raise and freely discuss EDI issues.
 It will undertake activities (workshops, data collection) to promote the PSA Equality and Diversity strategy.
 This entails promoting marginalised scholars and their work, valuing marginalised and minoritised forms of knowledge and supporting forums that discuss and circulate a wide variety of scholarly work from a range of ontological, epistemological and methodological starting points.
 The PSA EDI group is committed to actively pursuing transformative change to create a truly equitable field, challenging the status quo, holding those in positions of power to account, and creating structures that support and embed EDI principles.

-You can read the PSA's current strategic statements on EDI here: 10-Year Strategic Plan 2017 - 2027Read the Equality and Diversity Strategy here and find the PSA's Equality and Diversity Equal Opportunities Monitoring form: here.
+You can find the PSA's Equality and Diversity Equal Opportunities Monitoring form: here.

 As the leading Political Studies learned society in the UK, the PSA has a key oversight role into the state of the discipline.
 In 2021 we published this report as a first step in determining the key EDI challenges in University Politics and IR departments 'Career Trajectories in UK departments of Politics and International Relations'